 Another stone dropped in my stomach, chipped the stone already there.
 We stood at the front door.
 Tension connected Husband and me.
 I turned the key in the lock.
-We went up the stairs to the first landing, all tidy, we went to the second landing, opened her bedroom door.
+We went up the stairs to the first landing, all tidy.
+We climbed the stairs to the second landing, opened her bedroom door.
 Tidy, the bed made to perfection.

 And breathe again, we did.

-We travelled to her place of work, to see whether her car was in the car park, it was not.
-We drove past the top of Big I Am’s road.
+We travelled to her place of work to see whether her car was in the car park, it was not.
+We drove past the top of Mr Big I Am’s road.
 Her car was nowhere to be seen.

 We came home, brewed cups of tea.
 My Sunday dinner went in the bin.